special gatherings

 please click the + sign in the event title bar to see the event details and locate the registration link.

-- registration deadline: sept.
-3
+registration deadline: sept.
+3. registration has closed.

 presenter: ming wang, m.d., ph.d., world-renowned laser eye surgeon and philanthropist